MikeMutter/MyScripts/README.md

 # MyScripts and a few .txt files
-Some Bash Scripts that I created. - I will add as I go and learn -
+Some Bash Scripts that I created or found that were useful. - I will add as I go and learn -

 After downloading run commands:
 *********************************